StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 	* Skill mastery decreases Difficulty by its value

-	* Domain mastery decreases Difficulty by its value
+	* Domain knowledge decreases Difficulty by its value

 	* If none of the above applied, then Difficulty is decreased one step if challenged attribute is *particularly high*